-2023 arrived and having attended to most of the priority issues it was time to return our attention to the pointing which would have been a lime mortar in times gone by, some of which, we believe, still exists today.
+Having attended to most of the priority issues we had deferred attention to the pointing which would have been a lime mortar in times gone by, some of which still exists today.
 The walls are largely coarse local sandstone with dressed stone quoins at the corners and generally around 500-600mm thick.
 The stonework is largely in excellent condition due to the high quality of the original Midland construction.